Weatherlights/PolicyApplicator-for-Microsoft-Intune/index.md

 ## Manage (nearly) all 3rd Party Apps with OMA-DM

-Welcome to the PolicyApplicator to Microsoft Intune, the 360 degree configuration experience for 3rd party applications in Intune.
+Welcome to the PolicyApplicator for Microsoft Intune, the all-you-need configuration experience for your 3rd party applications in Intune.

-Configure 3rd party applications using OMA-DM by converting your existing configuration in a ready to use Intune configuration profile.
-The PolicyApplicator can currently convert ini-, xml- and list files without any hustle.
+Configure 3rd party applications using OMA-DM by converting your existing configuration in a ready to use Intune configuration profiles.
+The PolicyApplicator can currently convert ini- xml- and list files without any hustle aswell as registry structures.
 We hope to add reg- and json file support in not to distant future.

 Currently the project is in a very early stage and even though the scripts and the agent should work there is still code to be optimized, bugs to be found and documentation to be written.
 For now the best way to get started is to check the <a href="http://www.youtube.com/watch?v=M_W8YJvuZQ4">Demo</a>.